brunopk/myspends/README.md

 # Mis gastos

-**Node version:** 16.17.0

 ## How to use the App Script

+1. Create spread sheets (see [doc/Spreadsheets](doc/Spreadsheets.md)).
+2. Create the site with Google Sites (see [doc/Site](doc/Site.md)).
-1. Copy the correct project id to *.clasp.json* and upload the content to Google Apps Script with `clasp push`.
+3. Copy the correct project id to *.clasp.json* and upload the content to Google Apps Script with `clasp push`.
-2. Edit *src/Config.gs* on Google Apps Script with the corresponding [configurations](doc/ConfigFile.md).
+4. Edit *src/Config.gs* on Google Apps Script with the corresponding [configurations](doc/ConfigFile.md).
-3. Copy the content of *html/GSite.html* to Google Site and follow instructions in section "Google Site" below.
+5. Copy the content of *html/GSite.html* to Google Site and follow instructions in section "Google Site" below.
-4. Upload the content :
+6. Upload the content :

    ```shell
    clasp push
    ```

-5. Set the corresponding triggers for Google Apps Script (function `processGoogleFormInput`).
+7. Set the corresponding triggers for Google Apps Script (function `processGoogleFormInput`).

 The format for *.clasp.json* is the following: